-We will use substantial cash to achieve our goals.
+We will require substantial cash to achieve our goals.
 To date, we have generated limited revenues from sales of BELVIQ, which is our first and only drug approved by any regulatory authority.
-Even though we recorded net income in the three and six months ended June 30, 2013, we may continue to incur substantial losses, and do not expect to generate consistent positive operating cash flows for at least the short term.
+Even though we recorded net income for the nine months ended September 30, 2013, we may continue to incur substantial losses, and do not expect to generate consistent positive operating cash flows for at least the short term.
 Accordingly, we will need to receive additional funds under our existing collaborative agreements, under future collaborative agreements for BELVIQ or one or more of our drug candidates or programs, or by raising additional funds through equity, debt or other financing transactions.